jolarios96/stock-watch/README.md

-# A from scratch recreation of an old group project.
+# A (somewhat) from-scratch recreation of an old group project.
-Go here to see the old repo:
+One of the first projects I was proud to be a part of, I'm recreating it (while referencing the original code) for perspective on the other facets of the app's code.

-https://github.com/sgenini/Crest
+Go here to see the original repo: https://github.com/sgenini/Crest